23 min read

 While the majority of Head Chefs across the world are still male, many famous female Chefs are killing it in the food scene.
 In this post, we look at the best female Chefs, those who've achieved extraordinary success throughout their careers.

-History of Women in the Culinary World
+History of Female Chefs in the Culinary World

 Another female culinary expert, Fannie Farmer, invented measuring cups and spoons and created a standard for measurement.
 Her The Fannie Farmer Cookbook, originally published as The Boston Cooking-School Cook Book, has always been in print.